toby1984/LittleFuzz/README.md

         // a rule that uses the fuzzer's rand fuzzer.addTypeRule( (context,setter) -> setter.set( (int) context.getFieldValue() + 1), Integer.TYPE);

+By default, all non-static member fields of a class (except any `this$<number>` references to enclosing classes) will be fuzzed.
+You can customize this behaviour by using the `setFieldResolver(IFieldResolver)` method.
+By default, field resolution is *not* cached so if execution speed is a priority, wrap the field resolver using `CachingFieldResolver`:

+        fuzzer.setFieldResolver( CachingFieldResolver.wrap( fuzzer.getFieldResolver() ) );

-To decide how to randomize a field, the fuzzer uses the following algorithm:
+To decide how to randomize a field's value, the fuzzer uses the following algorithm:

 1. Check if a fuzzing rule with the field's name and declaring class exists.
 If it does, use that rule.
 2. Check if there's a fuzzing rule matching the field's type.
 If it does, use that rule.
 3. Throw a `RuntimeException` complaining that no rule for a field could be found.

-You can configure a custom algorithm using the `setRuleResolver(IRuleResolver)` method.
+You can change this algorithm via the `setRuleResolver(IRuleResolver)` method.

+Finally, you're ready to fuzz an object:

+    fuzzer.fuzz( myObject );
+    // fuzzer.fuzz( myObject, false ); // if field resolution should not consider inherited fields

 # Extras